douglaskataki/PrivEscWindows/README.md

 I'm going to explain how to use it, but as a general way.
 I think the person who will use it will discover how to use some commands in order to privilege escalate this machine as its own pace.
+There is a autologin to User, who is the default user from this machine.
+I recommend that after reboot, you just sign out as User.

 ## Users